graeme-winter/dials_tutorials/br-lyso-multi/multicrystal.md

 This will import and process each 100 image block and really demonstrates how shell scripting can be powerful.
 In "real" data collection each data set would probably have a different filename, so the only change would be altering the `dials.import` command.

-This will generate 31 x `{integrated.refl,integrated.expt}` pairs that are the real input to this process.
+This will generate 31 × `{integrated.refl,integrated.expt}` pairs that are the real input to this process.
 For this tutorial we will work on the first 10, then _add_ the next ten etc. demonstrating the incremental approach to combining the data.

 ## Sets 0-9